monkeemunk/stock-widget/README.md

 - Paste your fresh API key in place of the "YOURKEYHERE" text in the index.coffee

 ## Info
-Uses the (somtimes unreliable) [Alpha Vantage](https://www.alphavantage.co/) API.
+Uses the (sometimes unreliable) [Alpha Vantage](https://www.alphavantage.co/) API.
 Occasionally the API call will return an error, in which case the widget will display blanks in place of the stock symbol, and zeroes in place of the stock price.
 Also, it seems that the API call is only capable of pulling one stock price at a time, which in my case is fine but may not be for some people.